1484abd/A-logic-gate-based-calculator-built-from-scratch./README.md

 # Progress
 Project started: July 2026
-and finished july 2026 any ways read jornal you have to have the digital its name is digital this is its link its a simulation app to simulate the logic gates in the calculator
+and finished july 2026 any ways read journal you have to have the digital its name is digital this is its link its a simulation app to simulate the logic gates in the calculator